turingschool-examples/mod1-typography-foundations/readme.md

 * the different between typeface and font
 * the different between serif and sans serif
+* font size and letter spacing
 * the structure of letterforms
 * a set of strategies to apply when looking for font pairings

 ### What is Typography

 Typography is a cornerstone of graphic design.
 The way we arrange letters and words on a screen is a huge part of how we communicate with users.
 Design is all about people and communication, and the words we choose and how we arrange them are arguably even more important then the images and colors we use.

-As with any craft, there is quite a bit that goes into typography that may not be apparent to the end user.
-People build entire careers around designing and building typefaces, and there is a lot more to a letterform than whether or not it has serifs.

-Typography is a utilitarian tool to facilitate communication.
 When done well, it makes reading easier.
 When done _really_ well, our users don't even notice it.

 The font choices you make have very real implications on how your user interprets and understands the content.
 For example: would you really take someone seriously if they set their resume in Papyrus, even if they had solid work experience?
 At the very least, it would make you question their judgement and their professionalism.
 At worst, you might pass on them completely because it would be difficult to consider them a serious candidate.